-- A table of every EA parameter used in your experiment. - An evals-vs-fitness plot showing the progress of evolution averaged over 30 runs (different from the stairstep plots from 1a). - A visualization of the best solution discovered over your 30 runs. - Statistical analysis comparing the best fitness obtained by each run to data generated by the algorithm you implemented during 1a.
-This should include the sample means, standard deviations, the test's p-value, alpha, and a brief discussion interpreting the results of the statistical test.
+- A table of every EA parameter used in your experiment. - An evals-vs-fitness plot showing the progress of evolution averaged over 30 runs (different from the stairstep plots from 1a). - A histogram showing the distribution of fitness values encountered over the experiment. - A visualization of the best solution discovered over your 30 runs. - Statistical analysis comparing the best fitness obtained by each run to data generated by the algorithm you implemented during 1a.
+This should include the sample size, sample means, standard deviations, the test's p-value, alpha, and a brief discussion interpreting the results of the statistical test.